cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 not created at guaranteed intervals, so any attempt to cancel a valuable transaction should be made a few hours before the time lock expires.

-Previous versions of Dash Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
+Previous versions of Lifetioncoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
 A legacy of this system are four-byte